gilbarbara/react-joyride/docs/README.md

 ### Create awesome tours for your app!

-Showcase your app to new users or explain functionality of new features.
+Showcase your app to new users or explain the functionality of new features.

 It uses [react-floater](https://github.com/gilbarbara/react-floater) for positioning and styling.
-And you can use your own components too.
+You can also use your own components.

 **Open the** [**demo**](https://react-joyride.com/)
 **Open GitHub** [**repo**](https://github.com/gilbarbara/react-joyride)